CoregoLabs/Proposal/README.md

 Sergej is a member of the Polkadot Fellowship.
 He has been an external core contributor on substrate and polkadot for more than a year now.
 Sergej is also a recent Engineering alumni of the Polkadot Blockchain Academy (PBA) held in Berkeley.

+Oliver is a full stack blockchain developer who was involved in 3 projects granted by the Web3 Foundation.
+He worked with Sergej on [Dotflow](https://github.com/thedotflow).

 ### Team Code Repos

 Github organization: